ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/a-note-on-emily-mills-research-notes.md

 ---
-citation: "Molly Adams via Caroline History Room files."
+citation: "Molly Adams, Caroline History Room"
 ---
 Information on MARY EMILY MILLS of BROOKTON, NY, to accompany advertising booklet donated by David VanDeMark, from the possessions of his mother, Grace VanDeMark, March 2002: